 8. Float the Buffalo River

 The Buffalo is enormous.
 Flowing freely for 135 miles, it’s one of the few undammed rivers in the contiguous U.S. Canoe rentals are available allowing you to take advantage of the serene, empty stretches as well as the quick rapids.
 Arkansas foliage is some of the most beautiful in the country, and the river is one of the best ways to take it in.
+Check out the Buffalo Outdoor Center for all there is to see and do along this mighty stream.

 7. Johnny Cash Boyhood Home

 Johnny Cash grew up here.
 His family moved in when President Roosevelt carved out a farming colony in Mississippi County as part of the Great Depression rehabilitation.
 The house has been lovingly restored by Arkansas State University and contains exhibits about the social experiment that led the Cash family to the area.
 The building was even featured in the movie ‘Walk the Line.’
+Explore the Johnny Cash Boyhood Home to find out why it’s good to know who hates you and it is good to be hated by the right people.

 6. Toltec Mounds